Image Restoration by Iterative Denoising and Backward Projections: Experiments

 \subsection{Image inpainting}

 In the image inpainting problem, $\H$ is a selection of $m$ rows of $\I_n$ and $\H^\dagger = \H^T$, which simplifies both P\&P and IDBP.
 In P\&P, the first step can be solved for each pixel individually.
 In IDBP, $\tilde{\y}_k$ is obtained merely by taking the observed pixels from $\y$ and the missing pixels from $\tilde{\x}_k$.
-For both methods we use the result of a simple median scheme as their initialization (for $\check{\v}_0$ in P\&P and for $\tilde{\y}_0$ in IDBP).
-It is also possible to alternatively use $\H^T\y$ for initialization, but then many more iterations are required.
-Note that the computational cost of each iteration of P\&P and IDBP is of the same scale, dominated by the complexity of the denoising operation.
+Note that the computational cost of each iteration of P\&P-BM3D and IDBP-BM3D is of the same scale, dominated by the complexity of the BM3D denoiser.
+Therefore, the overall complexity of P\&P-BM3D and IDBP-BM3D can be compared by the number of iterations each technique is using.
+Similarly, the computational cost of each iteration of IRCNN and IDBP-CNN is of the same scale, and their overall complexity is determined by the number of iterations that they use.
+For all methods we use the result of a simple median scheme as their initialization (e.g. for $\check{\v}_0$ in P\&P and for $\tilde{\y}_0$ in IDBP).

-The first experiment demonstrates the performance of IDBP, P\&P and inpainting based on Image Processing using Patch Ordering (IPPO) approach \cite{ram2013image}, for the noiseless case ($\sigma_n = 0$) with 80\% missing pixels, selected at random.
-The parameters of IPPO are set exactly as in \cite{ram2013image}, where the same scenario is examined.
-The parameters of P\&P are optimized for best reconstruction quality.
-We use $\beta=1$, $\lambda=10/255$ and 150 iterations.
-Also, for P\&P we assume that the noise standard deviation is 0.001, i.e. nonzero, in order to compute $\check{\x}_k$.
+The first experiment demonstrates the performance of IDBP, P\&P, IRCNN and inpainting based on Image Processing using Patch Ordering (IPPO) approach \cite{ram2013image}, for the noiseless case ($\sigma_e = 0$) with 80\% missing pixels, selected at random.
+For {\em peppers}, the first and last rows and columns, which contain defective intensity values are ignored, as they damage the quality assessment obtained by PSNR.
+For IPPO and IRCNN we use the code supplied by the authors\footnote{Downloaded from \url{http://www.cs.technion.ac.il/~elad/Various/IPPOBox.zip}, and \url{https://github.com/cszn/IRCNN}.}, where the same scenario is examined.
+The parameters of P\&P-BM3D are optimized for best reconstruction quality.
+We use $\beta=1$, $\lambda=10/255$ and 150 iterations, and also set the noise standard deviation to 0.001, i.e. nonzero, in order to compute $\check{\x}_k$.